dreamento/dreamento/README.md

 ## Overview

-Dreamento (DREAM ENgineering TOolbox) is a Python package to record, monitor, analyze, and modulate sleep in **real-time**.
+Dreamento (DREAM ENgineering TOolbox) is a an open-source Python package to record, monitor, analyze, and modulate sleep in **real-time**.
 The developers have done their best to build it in a modular and open-source fashion, such that other researchers can add their own features to it and extend it further.

 ## Real-time features:
 1. Open source!